 Under the new classification policy, the CHECK scheme enables penetration testing by CESG approved companies, employing penetration testing personnel qualified to assess HMG and other public sector bodies.
 These interim guidelines below are subject to change:

 HMG Central Government Department and their associated agencies:

-- All systems processing data protectively marked OFFICIAL will be assessed under CHECK.
+- When performing penetration tests, all systems processing data protectively marked OFFICIAL will be assessed under CHECK.

-- All systems processing data protectively marked SECRET will be assessed under CHECK and subject to prior approval by CESG.
+- When performing penetration tests, all systems processing data protectively marked SECRET will be assessed under CHECK and subject to prior approval by CESG.

 Other public sector bodies: